 Credit cards can be used to help you manage short term cash flow.
-Perhaps most importantly though, they allow you to make purchases without using your own money, and so allow you to “buy now, pay later”.
+Perhaps most importantly though, they allow you to make purchases without using your own money.

 Credit cards charge interest daily on any outstanding balance.
 The balance doesn’t just include purchases made with the card - it can also be from cash advance transactions, balance transfers, promotions, interest from previous months and any related fees and charges.
 Each interest rate that applies to the account during a statement cycle is set out on the relevant statement.